Skip to main content

 Here’s why:

 • Complex decision-making requires human judgment and expertise.
 Accounting requires understanding complex business transactions, regulatory frameworks, and industry nuances.
-AI, as advanced as it is, cannot exercise human intelligence, judgment, ethics, and creativity—things that are always needed to make complex accounting decisions in unique situations.
+AI, as advanced as it is, cannot exercise human intelligence, discretion, judgment, ethics, and creativity.
+All the things needed to make complex accounting decisions in unique situations.

 • Client relationships and trust.
-Building trust and maintaining client relationships are integral to the profession, and accountants often serve as their client’s trusted advisors.
+Building client trust and maintaining relationships are integral to the profession.
 Interpersonal skills, communication, and the ability to understand a client's unique financial goals and challenges are things that AI can’t replicate.

 • Oversight and interpretation.
 Human accountants play a pivotal role in guiding businesses through financial complexities.
 AI can automate data entry and analysis, but it cannot reliably interpret results, provide context, or advise on strategic financial decisions.

-For these reasons and more, AI is more likely to complement accountants rather than replace them.
+For these reasons and more, AI is more likely to complement you rather than replace you.

 AI will transform the business we have today and it’s important to be ready for the transformation.